-The Board of Directors has approved for each of the Named Executive Officers the right to use Seaboard's airplane for personal use.
-The allotment of flight time hours per year for personal use for the Named Executive Officers is as follows: R. Steer, 25 hours; D. Rankin, 10 hours; E. Gonzalez, 10 hours; D. Dannov, 5 hours; and P. Brown, 10 hours.
+The Board of Directors has approved for each of the Named Executive Officers the right to use Seaboard's airplane for personal use, which may be used for so long as each such Named Executive Officer continues to serve in such role.
+The allotment of flight time hours per year for personal use for the Named Executive Officers is as follows: up to 25 hours for R. Steer and up to 10 hours for each of the remaining Named Executive Officers.
 Seaboard also pays each of the Named Executive Officers for the incidental fees and expenses incurred related to the flights, including ground transportation, and a "tax gross-up" of the estimated federal and state income taxes each will incur as a consequence of this benefit.